-What’s your favourite design on your Zazzle store?
+What’s your favorite design on your Zazzle store?
 Tell us a bit about it…

 What Zazzle product do you prefer to add designs to?

-My background is in wall art, so canvas prints are my favourite, but it is fun to see my art on such a variety of products from plates to phone cases.
-Lately I have been working on wedding stationery, which is a little bit different for me.
+My background is in wall art, so canvas prints are my favorite, but it is fun to see my art on such a variety of products from plates to phone cases.
+Lately, I have been working on wedding stationery, which is a little bit different for me.